Acid Reflux

 When to Explore Further Testing

 If you’ve tried digestive enzymes without finding relief—and have already ruled out any serious or chronic conditions with your doctor—it may be time to consult with a naturopathic doctor.
-A Naturopath can help you dig deeper into underlying issues by recommending additional testing, such as a food allergy panel or a GI-MAP diagnostic test, which provides a detailed look at your gut health.
+A Naturopath can help you dig deeper into underlying issues by recommending additional testing, such as a food sensitivities/allergies panel or a GI-MAP diagnostic test, which provides a detailed look at your gut health.
 These next steps can offer valuable insights and guide a more personalized plan for healing.